thecodingmachine/symfony-vuejs/src/api/README.md

 As we're using Symfony, make sure to choose the package with Symfony support (aka bundle) if available.

 **Vagrant user might encounter some issues with Composer.
-A workaround solution is to add the flag `--pref-source` to your Composer command.**
+A workaround solution is to add the flag `--prefer-source` to your Composer command.**

 From time to time, don't forget to update the dependencies: